 Camp three on an island on Lake Nerka.
 Less bears on islands.
 After this we didn't take photos for 36 hours.
 Raging storms are photogenic, but not good for cameras.

 After nine harrowing hours of headwind, waves and monsoon rain we came to GCI's Agulowak Lodge.
 The five-star buildings seemed deserted.
 Five days earlier a DeHavilland Turbo Otter left this lodge and plowed into the Muklung Hills killing five.
 Former Alaska senator Ted Stevens was on board.
 Alaska misses Uncle Ted.
-He truly cared about Alaska and it's people.
+He cared about Alaska and it's people.
 Ted was against Pebble.

 The storm was the worst the lodge manager had ever seen.
 He offered us the luxury garage.
 We cranked up the wood stove.
 He brought us a bottle of wine and we dried out.
 Cathy read and I laid on the floor staring at the ceiling, too crushed to move from nine hours of headwind paddling.